-The wastewater treatment system for Whangarei city was in need of maintenance, including a wetlands upgrade and pipeline build, ensuring more capacity and an improvement in water quality discharged from the ponds.
+Whāngārei's wastewater treatment system needed a wetlands upgrade and pipeline build - to ensure more capacity and improvement in water quality discharged from the ponds.

-As part of the Stage 2 Pipeline, United Civil concurrently constructed a 140m long 1050mm diameter culvert, at depths of up to 3 meters, increasing the capacity of water that could be discharged from the treatment plant to the ponds.
+As part of the stage 2 pipeline, we concurrently constructed a 140 metre long 1050mm diameter culvert, at depths of up to three meters.
+This increased the capacity of water that could be discharged from the treatment plant to the ponds.

 This upgrade has ensured the wastewater treatment system has more capacity (even in severe weather conditions) to pass treated wastewater through the wetlands and produce a higher quality water discharge.